aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 If a substitute or team staff receives a penalty card, that team must play a player down.
 The following procedure applies:

 A. The speaking captain must designate a player in play who is not already serving penalty time.

 i.
 If more than one substitute or team staffer is sent to the penalty box, a separate player in play must be designated for each.

 B. If a substitute receives a blue or yellow card, they substitute into the game for the designated player.

 i.
-The fouling substitute proceeds to the penalty box. ii.
+The fouling substitute proceeds to the penalty box.

+ii.
 The designated player returns to the bench and is eligible to substitute back into the game through the normal substitution procedure.

 C. If a substitute receives a red card, they are ejected and the designated player must proceed to the penalty box to serve the two minutes of penalty time.

 D. If a team staffer receives a penalty card, the designated player proceeds to the penalty box and serves the penalty time.

 i.
 If the team staffer was not ejected, they must join the designated player in the penalty box.

 a.
-Once the team staffer’s penalty time expires, the player is released and the team staffer shall return to the team bench.
+Once the team staffer's penalty time expires, the player is released and the team staffer shall return to the team bench.

 ### 9.4.6.
 All Players in the Penalty Box